-Stadium de Toulouse has also been selected as one of the playing venues for Euro 2016, and will be renovated for the occasion.
-Extensive redevelopment plans, however, had to get scaled back due to funding issues.
+Stadium de Toulouse was again selected as one of the playing venues for Euro 2016.
+Initially an extensive redevelopment of the stadium was planned, but this had to get scaled down due to funding issues.

 Stadium de Toulouse is located in central Toulouse on an island in the river Garonne.
 It lies about 3 kilometres south of Place du Capitole in the historic centre, and a good 4 kilometres from the central railway station.

-Closest metro stations are Empalot and St. Michel, both on the yellow line, from where it is a 15-minute walk to the stadium.
+The nearest metro stations are Empalot and St Michel, both on the yellow line, from where it is a 15-minute walk to the stadium.
 The yellow line crosses through Toulouse’s historic centre and passes close to the central station (and can also be reached with a change from the red line).

-From the southern part of the historic centre (Pont Neuf, Esquirol) one can take bus 12 (to Basso Cambo) which leaves you right in front of the stadium.
+From the southern part of the historic centre (Pont Neuf, Esquirol) you can furthermore take bus 12 (to Basso Cambo), which leaves you right in front of the stadium.
 Get off at stop Stadium Est (or Stadium Ouest).